His Eminence the Eighth Dorzong Rinpoche

 of that period) and was also given the full set of Kagyu

-tantric treasures teachings (Kagyu Ngag Zod), as well as
+tantric treasures teachings (Kagyu Ngag Dzod), as well as

-all the Namchoe terma trasnmissions.
-Additionally he received
+all the Namchoe terma transmissions.
+Additionally, he received

 which were discovered in the eleventh century and also the full teaching of